blockwatch-cc/tzgo/README.md

 ### SDK features

-TzGo contains a set of features that allow developers to read, monitor, decode, translate, analyze and debug data from the Tezos blockchain, in particular from Tezos smart contracts:
+TzGo contains a full set of features to read, monitor, decode, translate, analyze and debug data from the Tezos blockchain, in particular from Tezos smart contracts:

-- a low-level **Tezos types library** `tzgo/tezos` to handle all sorts of hashes, addresses, keys, signatures and more
+- a low-level **Types library** `tzgo/tezos` to handle hashes, addresses, keys, signatures other types found on-chain
-- a powerful **Micheline library** `tzgo/micheline` to decode and translate Tezos smart contract data found in calls, storage and bigmaps
+- a powerful **Micheline library** `tzgo/micheline` to decode and translate data found in smart contract calls, storage, and bigmaps
 - an **RPC library** `tzgo/rpc` for accessing the Tezos Node RPC
-- a **Transaction encoding library** `tzgo/encoding` to construct and serialize all operation types
+- an **Codec library** `tzgo/codec` to construct and serialize all operation types
 - a **Wallet library** `tzgo/wallet` for account and operation management
-- helpers like an efficient base58 en/decoder, hash map
+- helpers like an efficient base58 en/decoder, hash maps, etc

 ### TzGo Versioning